 LONG BEACH, Calif. -

-The UC San Diego swimming teams took part in the first day of the Arena Invitational on Thursday at the Belmont Olympic Pool in Long Beach.
+The UC San Diego men's and women's swim teams are second and ninth, respectively, following the first day of the 2012 Arena Invitational Thursday at the Belmont Plaza Olympic Pool.

 The Triton men accumulated 249 points to land right behind defending meet champion Stanford.
 The Cardinal own a commanding lead with 630.5 points.
 UCSD is ahead of the likes of, in order, BYU (229), Hawai'i (197) and Cal Poly (157) in the top five.

 The UCSD women are ninth in a field of 13 with 120 points.
 Two-time defending national champion California leads with 339, with San Diego State second (309) and Arizona State third (243).

 The highest individual finish by a Triton on the day was turned in by Reid McCallum with a third-place showing in the 50 free (20.42).
 He was joined in the championship final by sophomore Dane Stassi, who touched eighth in 20.84.

 The UCSD ‘A' 400 medley relay of Michael Leung, Nicholas Korth, Stassi and Alex Merrill raced 3:19.00 to place third at the conclusion of the evening session.

 Korth also turned in a sixth-place effort in the 200 individual medley (1:49.57), as did freshman Paul Li in the 500 free (4:28.97).
 Jeremy Smith made it into the 500 final with Li, timing 4:34.52 for eighth.

 "On the men's side, I thought our rookies really stepped up and showed they were ready to compete at this level," remarked UCSD men's head coach Matt Macedo.
 "Overall, the morning session seemed like everything was going our way, but I didn't think we had the evening we could have, and that's not the way you want it to be.